 Coronavirus: Claim a grant through the Self-Employment Income Support Scheme

-If you're self-employed or a member of a partnership and have been adversely affected by coronavirus (COVID-19) use this scheme if you're eligible to claim the grant.
+If you're self-employed or a member of a partnership and have been impacted by coronavirus (COVID-19) you may be eligible to claim the grant

 Who can claim

 You must meet all the eligibility criteria to claim the third grant.
 Make sure you check this before submitting your claim.

 1) Self Assessment Unique Taxpayer Reference (UTR) - if you do not have this find out how to get your lost UTR

 2) National Insurance number - if you do not have this find out how to get your lost National Insurance number